By Claudia Clobes Yudis

 As a window treatment professional, my goal was to provide services directly to consumers and to interior designers, architects and builders.
 I started networking and attending design events in my area.
 I made coffee dates with designers and other professionals I admired and felt were a good fit with my brand.
 I am a big believer in building relationships.
 No one likes a hard sell out of nowhere for no reason.
 People hire people they like, so building good, authentic relationships is key.

 You aren’t going to connect with everyone.
 It takes time.
+What you can then do until you create a rapport would be to use the objectives and key results technique to communicate, track and measure goals within your business and with your partners.
 Organically, the designers who connected with me and my brand and needed the services I was offering started calling.
 I’m sure that before they made that call, they visited my website and social media channels to get a sense of who I was.
-This is why a polished website is so important.
+And that’s why a polished website is so important.
 Think of your website as the heart of your business, much like we think of the kitchen as the heart of our home.
+You should always hire the top website design company to build and design a business website that can lead you to success.

 Marketing and Storytelling